jbpolly/jbpolly/pull_request_template.md

 - [x] Can the app launch when installing on top of other version?
 - [x] Can the app reach the modified functionality without crashes?
 - [x] Does the PR have a ticket to track it?
+- [x] Does the PR increment version if necessary?

 ## Screenshot/Video of app working with the Changes